75 Must Know Nautical Terms

 30. Gybe

-A gybe (in the US referred to as jibe) is a downwind (in the same direction as the wind) maneuver in which the ship turns its stern through the wind in order to change the direction from which the wind is blowing.
+A gybe (in the US referred to as jibe) is a downwind (in the same direction as the wind) maneuver in which the ship turns its stern through the wind to change the direction from which the wind is blowing.
 This maneuver is performed alternately by turning the ship from side to side in a zigzag manner.

 31. Halyard